fedepujol/nvim/README.md

 -   PaqList
 -   PaqRunHooks

-#### Install a new Pluggin
+#### Install a new Plugin

-To install new pluggins you have to do 3 things:
+To install new plugins you have to do 3 things:

-1. Add the new pluggin in the `manager.lua`
+1. Add the new plugin in the `manager.lua`

 2. Re-start Neovim

 3. Run the following command:

-         :PaqInstall name-of-pluggin-to-install
+         :PaqInstall name-of-plugin-to-install

-#### Remove/Uninstall a pluggin
+#### Remove/Uninstall a plugin

-If you wish to remove a few pluggins.
+If you wish to remove a few plugins.
 Follow this steps:

-1. Remove the pluggin from `lua/pluggins/manager.lua`
+1. Remove the plugin from `lua/plugins/manager.lua`

 2. Re-start neovim